CelAdelmant/phenoscale_collab/README.md

 # Phenoscale drone-derived tree phenology extraction

 IN PROGRESS.
 This repository contains the code and data for the extraction and pre-processing of the drone-derived tree phenology and species composition data collected by the Sheldon Lab, University of Oxford.
 This repository is managed by
-Celestine Adelmant, Irene Martinez-Baquero and Jorgen Soraker.
+Celestine Adelmant, Stephanie Koolen, Irene Martinez-Baquero and Jorgen Soraker.

 ## Contents